University Graduation Requirements

 Commencement Exercises

-Candidates for graduation are encouraged to attend commencement ceremonies, which are held two times during the calendar year: at the close of the fall and spring semesters of the academic year.
+Candidates for graduation are encouraged to attend commencement ceremonies, which are held twice during the calendar year: at the close of the fall and spring semesters.
 Caps and gowns must be worn by all graduates.
+Details about the commencement ceremonies can be found on the Commencement website.

-In order to participate in a commencement ceremony, students must file an application for graduation and must meet at least one of the following conditions:
+To participate in a commencement ceremony, students must file an application for graduation and meet at least one of the following conditions:

-- completion of all requirements for the bachelor’s or graduate degree, or
+- completion of all requirements for the bachelor’s degree, or

 - current enrollment in the courses necessary to complete all requirements.

-Students who will complete all requirements for the degree during the first Three-Week Summer Session are August graduates, but may request permission to attend the May commencement ceremony.
-Students completing all requirements for the degree in January may attend the prior December ceremony; and students completing all requirements in August may attend the following December ceremony.
+Students who will complete all requirements for the degree during the Summer Session are August graduates but will be invited to attend the prior May commencement ceremony.
+Students completing all requirements for the degree during the Winterim session will be invited to attend the prior December ceremony.

 Graduation with Distinction